 What is Azure MFA?

-Azure MFA is Microsoft’s version of Two-Factor Authentication (2FA), that’s often used with banks, apps and services like Twitter and Facebook.
-Azure MFA can help safeguard access to applications and data, enhancing security without impacting productivity.
-When using Azure MFA, users register additional authentication methods, which can be used during login to validate the user’s identity.
+Azure MFA is Microsoft’s version of Two-Factor Authentication (2FA).
+Banks or apps and services like Twitter and Facebook often use this method.
+Azure MFA can help safeguard access to applications and data.
+As a result, this enhances security without impacting productivity.
+With Azure MFA, users register additional authentication methods.
+You can use these during login to validate the user’s identity.

 Azure MFA authentication methods include: